 To me – during many years – life was suffering.
-On one hand this was the effect of physical pain I had gotten used to and on the other hand it was due to my way of looking at the world.
+On one hand, this was the effect of chronic physical pain and on the other hand, it was due to my way of looking at the world.
 Now I know that life is a precious gift.
 The more bliss I am ready to receive the more joy I find in my everyday life.

 Life on earth seemed ‘unjust’ to me when I was a teenager.
 I saw the hunger in the world and so many people living in poverty.
 There were thousands of children dying and all the violence and cruelty that human beings are capable of inflicting on each other.

 As a young adult, I even felt ashamed that I was so ‘lucky’ to be part of the ‘privileged’ 10% (or even less) of this planet.
 I wanted to contribute somehow to alleviate the suffering of the people that were not born in Switzerland like me.
 I wanted to work in the humanitarian or human rights field and that’s why I chose to study International Relations.